 Depending on where you’re travelling, it may be worth getting this translated into the language of the country you plan to visit.

-Keep your medication in its original packaging not in unmarked containers and make sure you have back-up medication in case it gets lost or you run out.
+Keep your medication in its original packaging not in unmarked containers and make sure you have ordered back-up medication from Express pharmacy in case it gets lost or you run out.

 Store your medication safely, whether this is refrigerated or kept in safe packaging.
 You might have to contact the airline before you travel.